 Slowly but surely, Alfa Romeo is knocking its Giulietta into pretty good shape.
-The experts at Car & Driving look at the latest restyled version.
+Jonathan Crouch looks at the latest improved Euro 6D-compliant version.

 The romance of the Alfa Romeo brand is well documented but it's a passion that seems to have cooled with global buyers over recent years.
 The reasons are many: the excellence of the German competition, the slow turnover of models and an over-dependence on hardwear borrowed from parent company Fiat.
 If this Milanese brand is to survive, things must change, with more competitive, freshly designed products and cutting edge technology.
 All created without losing the spark that makes an Alfa what it is.
 Suggestions that all this was possible arrived with the arrival of the Focus-sized Giulietta in 2010.
 Proof positive though, the Italians tell us, is delivered by this much improved version.
 There's been a concerted effort to improve this model bit by bit, to make it better value, to more clearly focus what the car is and what it's competing against in the minds of customers and to just make it more of an Alfa.
 It might be a late bloomer but the current Alfa Giulietta has matured into a very likeable thing.

-The engine technology Alfa has come out with over recent years can stand comparison with the very best.
-The emphasis has been on small turbocharged engines of the petrol and diesel varieties and the Giulietta showcases the best of them.
-There are 120, 150 and 170bhp 1.4-litre turbo petrol units, the pokiest variant mated to TCT dual clutch auto transmission.
-You can now have this auto gearbox as an option on the volume 120bhp 1.6-litre JTDM-2 diesel variant that makes up the majority of sales in this country.
-Sitting above this powerplant is a 2.0-litre JTDM-2 diesel that develops 150bhp with manual transmission or 175bhp with the TCT auto.
-At the top of the range is the Giulietta Veloce model that gets the most powerful engine in the line-up, a 240bhp 1750 turbo petrol engine mated to specially calibrated TCT auto transmission.
+Alfa has simplified this Giulietta's engine range.
+Things kick off with a 120hp version of the brand's 1.4-litre turbo petrol unit.
+Most buyers though, choose the volume 120bhp 1.6-litre JTDM-2 diesel variant, offered either in manual or TCT dual clutch auto transmission form.
+You have to have the TCT 'box with the top 190hp 2.0-litre diesel Veloce variant.
 All models still get the neat 'D.N.A' set-up we first saw on the MiTo, a system that via the 'Dynamic', 'Normal' and 'All-weather' settings accessible via this rocker switch near the gearlever, offers the driver pre-set modes to vary control of engine, gearbox, steering and VDC stability control system, so optimising the car's behaviour to either the conditions or the driver's preference.
 It tweaks the standard Q2 electronic differential too, this one of those systems that works through the turns to counter both understeer and wheelspin by lightly micro-braking whichever front wheel is threatening to lose grip.